neuroflip/flatline-website/README.md

 - static HTML compilation
 - function components with composition
 - typeScript, es6
+- tailwind css
 - unit and intetration jest tests
-- sass

 Includes a demo of:
- - obsolete javascrit 3d engine
+ - crawlear.com: online service for professionals and fans of Rock and Scale Rc Crawlers
- - animations in obsolete javascrit 3d engine
+ - obsolete javascrit 3d engine with animations
+ - JSLab and Experiments: this site
  - pulgon: a 2d canvas space shooter
  - space trash: a 2d vectorial canvas space shooter
  - tetris videogame: a simple 2d tetris implementation in js
  - AMP: Amiga AHX Midi Player website
- - crawlear.com: online service for professionals and fans of Rock and Scale Rc Crawlers
+ - 2d Tunnel: a simple demoscene effect of a 3d tunnel from 2 2d image

 neuroflip